 Long gone are the cotton undergarments, wool jumpers and Ventile jackets; these have now been replaced by all manner of fancy waterproof and windproof fabrics weighing a fraction of their predecessors and offering far superior performance.

-Waterproof outer shell layer
+How to layer: Waterproof outer shell layer

+Figuring out how to layer starts with figuring out which layers you need.
 The outer shell layer is your first line of defence against wind, rain, sleet, snow and any combination of these we regularly experience in the high mountains.
 A good shell layer should protect you by protecting your midlayers and baselayers, allowing them to work efficiently.

 But not all waterproof and windproof jackets are made equal.
 Keela’s Munro jacket (worn by UK mountain rescue teams) uses SDP technology – a unique double layer fabric system with an ‘air gap’, which is not only 100% waterproof, breathable and warm, but also reduces inner condensation.
 Read more here.

-Waterproof outer shell trousers
+How to layer: Waterproof outer shell trousers

 Your bottom half needs the same level of protection as the top, with a few added features to ensure you remain warm and comfortable in the harshest environments.